 In order to aim for one data set able to fulfil both paradigms, one important feature of this FCDR is the flexibility to use the same data record with or without inter-calibration.
 The brightness temperatures, corrected for instrument anomalies, and the inter-calibration offsets are provided as separate layers in each data file, allowing the users to individually choose whether to apply the correction (adding the offsets) or not.
-In this sense, the first, still unchanged version of the Microwave Imager Radiance FCDR (CM-150), covering the SSM/I plus the updated SSMIS and the newly generated SMMR data records form together the third edition (CM-12002), defined as a combined FCDR with optimal sensor calibration and consistency.
+In this sense, the three components (SMMR, SMM/I, SSMIS) of the Microwave Imager Radiance FCDR form together the fourth release (CM-12003), defined as a combined FCDR with optimal sensor calibration and consistency.